alexeyinkin/eb-1a/1-process/README.md

 from another location through an agent who printed it.
-I used to live in [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)), and mail delivery was not reliable there, and could take long time.
+I used to live in [Georgia](https://en.wikipedia.org/wiki/Georgia_(country)), and mail delivery was not reliable there, and could take a long time.
-So I asked my United States agent to print and send my petition, and this had proven to be fast.
+So I asked my United States agent to print and send my petition, and this proven to be fast.
 I also used their address for replies.

 They printed and sent my petition on Nov 30, 2023.